 Test case: mark 1

-Expected: The task with task index 1
+Expected: The task with task index 1 will be marked as completed.

 Test case: mark